-Enhanced BMPs - Nutrients (Phosphorous and Nitrogen)
+Enhanced BMPs - Nutrients (Phosphorus and Nitrogen)

-The following table summarizes the Enhanced BMPs, as described in the SWMP above, that Halifax will implement to meet MS4 Permit Appendix H requirements for discharge to phosphorus-impaired waterbodies and their tributaries (West Monponsett Pond) and tributaries to nitrogen-impaired waterbodies (Taunton River).
+The following table summarizes the Enhanced BMPs, as described in the SWMP above, that Halifax will implement to meet MS4 Permit Appendix H requirements for discharge to phosphorus-impaired waterbodies and their tributaries (East and West Monponsett Pond) and tributaries to nitrogen-impaired waterbodies (Taunton River, tributary to Mount Hope Bay).

-Requirements Enhanced BMPs Distribute an annual message in the spring BMP 1.01: Spring Educational Message will cover this (April/May) that encourages the proper use and topic. disposal of grass clippings and encourages the proper use of slow-release and phosphorus-free fertilizers Distribute an annual message in the summer BMP 1.02: Summer Educational Message will cover (June/July) encouraging the proper management of this topic. pet waste Distribute an annual message in the fall BMP 1.03: Fall Educational Message will cover this (August/September/October) encouraging the topic. proper disposal of leaf litter For post-development stormwater management, BMP 5.01: Post Construction Bylaw will include include a requirement that new development and optimized structural BMP requirements. redevelopment stormwater management BMPs be optimized for [nutrient (phosphorous or nitrogen)] removal
+Requirements Enhanced BMPs Distribute an annual message in the spring BMP 1.01: Spring Educational Message will cover this (April/May) that encourages the proper use and topic. disposal of grass clippings and encourages the proper use of slow-release and phosphorus-free fertilizers Distribute an annual message in the summer BMP 1.02: Summer Educational Message will cover (June/July) encouraging the proper management of this topic. pet waste Distribute an annual message in the fall BMP 1.03: Fall Educational Message will cover this (August/September/October) encouraging the topic. proper disposal of leaf litter

-Requirements Enhanced BMPs For retrofit inventory and priority ranking, include consideration of BMPs to reduce nutrient discharges BMP 5.04: List of Municipal Retrofit Opportunities Halifax will evaluate all town-owned properties identified as presenting retrofit opportunities or areas for structural BMP installation, identified in the Nutrient Source Identification Reports (BMP 6.10), that are within the drainage area of West Monponsett Pond or its tributaries or tributaries to Taunton River.
+Requirements Enhanced BMPs For post-development stormwater management, include a requirement that new development and redevelopment stormwater management BMPs be optimized for [nutrient (phosphorus or nitrogen)] removal BMP 5.01: Post Construction Bylaw will include optimized structural BMP requirements.
+For retrofit inventory and priority ranking, include consideration of BMPs to reduce nutrient discharges BMP 5.04: List of Municipal Retrofit Opportunities Halifax will evaluate all town-owned properties identified as presenting retrofit opportunities or areas for structural BMP installation, identified in the Nutrient Source Identification Reports (BMP 6.10), that are within the drainage area of East or West Monponsett Pond or its tributaries or tributaries to Taunton River.
 Establish procedures to properly manage grass cuttings and leaf litter on permittee property, including prohibiting blowing organic waste materials onto adjacent impervious surfaces BMP 6.11: Nutrients Additional Requirements will cover this topic.
-O&amp;M Procedures (BMP 6.04) detail measures to address water quality impairments, including landscape maintenance to reduce nutrient loading to impaired waterbodies Increase street sweeping frequency of all municipal owned streets and parking lots subject to permit part 2.3.7.a.iii.(c) to a minimum of two times per year (spring and fall) BMP 6.06: Street Sweeping Program Halifax will sweep all streets and town-owned parking lots two times per year (spring and fall).
-Within four years of the permit effective date the permittee shall complete a [Nutrient (Nitrogen and Phosphorous)] Source Identification Report BMP 6.10: Nutrient Source Identification Report
+O&M Procedures (BMP 6.04) detail measures to address water quality impairments, including landscape maintenance to reduce nutrient loading to impaired waterbodies Increase street sweeping frequency of all municipal owned streets and parking lots subject to permit part 2.3.7.a.iii.(c) to a minimum of two times per year (spring and fall) BMP 6.06: Street Sweeping Program Halifax will sweep all streets and town-owned parking lots two times per year (spring and fall).
+Within four years of the permit effective date the permittee shall complete a [Nutrient (Nitrogen and Phosphorus)] Source Identification Report BMP 6.10: Nutrient Source Identification Report